Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 Unused texture images remain in the project images folder, GEditor's image browser and the ROM.
 Removing a model's texture usage does not delete any shared texture asset.
 Edited glTF exports embed the textures they still use.

+## Removing textures from a LOD

+Choose **Low LOD**, then click **Make LOD untextured**.
+This clears texture bindings on that LOD, combines its cleared material slots into **No Texture**, and removes slots that no remaining faces use.
+Vertex colors, native lighting normals, geometry, UVs, animation bindings and distance thresholds stay intact.
+The materials list and Select all follow the displayed LOD.
+Export Model still exports every LOD so a later import retains the complete model.

+**Include shared faces** starts unchecked.
+Leave it unchecked to preserve the high LOD's appearance.
+Check it to clear textures from every visible low-LOD face, including geometry also used by the high LOD.
+For CtrevguardZ, the low preview has 174 triangles: 116 low-only triangles and 58 shared triangles.
+The shared checkbox affects this bulk command, not individual material drops or vertex edits, which still affect every use of their native slot/vertex.

+The command is undoable with Ctrl+Z and redoable with Ctrl+Y. Save Project keeps the changes and includes them in Create ROM.
+Removed texture loads are omitted from the affected native display lists; shared image assets remain available elsewhere in the project.
+Models without LOD variants use the same command on their complete model.
+All LODs applies it to every variant.

+`python3 tools/geditor/tests/model_lods/run.py` checks LOD isolation, shared-face
+handling, native geometry/color/UV preservation, material cleanup, undo/redo, save/reopen and the ROM replacement path.

 ## Editing model UVs in GEditor